punnose/AngularRoleBasedAuthMSAL/README.md

-# Angular RoleBase Authorization with MSAL
+# Angular RoleBased Authorization with MSAL
 Implementing Authorization on Angular Application with Azure AD using MSAL (Microsoft Authentication Library)